WPNM-LD: History

 On November 29, 2008, it was announced that Metro Video Productions would sell its stations to West Central Ohio Broadcasting, a subsidiary of Block Communications (owner of WLIO).
 While Block assumed control of the station's operations after the sale's completion, it was initially stated that the company would not consolidate WLQP-LP's facilities on South Central Avenue with WLIO.
 It has since been stated that some consolidation would take place with this station moving to WLIO's studios on Rice Avenue.

 On September 28, 2009, WLQP-LP terminated its analog operations and programming was shifted to WOHL-CD.
 Fox and MyNetworkTV programming which had been seen on that channel continues to be aired on WLIO-DT2 as well as Charter Spectrum channel 9 and in high definition on digital channel 709.
 To avoid automatic license termination, on June 10, 2010, the FCC granted WLQP-LP special temporary authority to restore analog service on WOHL's former analog allotment on channel 25 because of interference with NBC affiliate WISE-TV in Fort Wayne, Indiana which is currently operating its digital signal on channel 18.
 WLQP's analog signal was restored on September 13.
-WLQP-LP's previous logo looks similar to Medford, Oregon's KDRV which is also an ABC affiliate.
+WLQP-LP's previous logo looks similar to KDRV in Medford, Oregon, which is also an ABC affiliate.
 However, neither station is related to the other.

 On November 7, 2018, WLQP-LP's call sign was changed to WPNM-LP.
-By 2019, Block Communications had filed with the FCC to convert WPNM-LP into a digital translator of WOHL-CD for the northern part of the market, licensed to Leipsic, Ohio, offering ABC and CBS programming over digital channels 27.5 and 27.6, virtually mapped to channels 35.1 and 35.2, respectively, in likely anticipation of the new July 13, 2021 low-power analog television shutdown date announced by the FCC on May 17, 2017.
-By December 2019, Block Communications commenced digital operations of this low-powered television station.
-WPNM-LP was obligated to convert to digital by July 13, 2021 as part of the Digital TV transition for low-powered TV stations.
+By 2019, Block Communications had filed with the FCC to convert WPNM-LP into a digital translator of WOHL-CD for the northern part of the market, licensed to Leipsic, Ohio, offering ABC and CBS programming over digital channels 27.5 and 27.6, virtually mapped to channels 35.1 and 35.2, respectively, in likely anticipation of the new July 13, 2021, low-power analog television shutdown date announced by the FCC on May 17, 2017.
+By December 2019, Block Communications commenced digital operations of this low-power television station.
+WPNM-LP was obligated to convert to digital by July 13, 2021, as part of the digital TV transition for low-power TV stations.
 On January 31, 2020, the translator's call sign was changed to WPNM-LD.

-Digital channels

-The station's digital signal is multiplexed:
+On August 1, 2025, Gray Media announced it would acquire all of Block's broadcast television stations, including WPNM-LD, WOHL-CD, WAMS-LD and WLIO, for $80 million.

+Subchannels

+This station rebroadcasts the subchannels of WOHL-CD.